-In most kitchens, the initial plan involves the placement of the sink, range and refrigerator.
-Microwave placement options tend to be an afterthought, and while it shouldn’t take precedence over the major components, it does need some early consideration.
+An initial design for a kitchen remodel often focuses solely on the sink, range, and refrigerator.
+Microwave placement in kitchen designs can often be an afterthought.
+While it shouldn’t take precedence over those major components, it does need some early consideration.

-The majority of kitchens have microwaves, but they are usually used for reheating or defrosting only.
-Since kitchens are primarily for cooking (not reheating), the best option for your over-the-range space is a hood only, vented to the exterior.
-A hood will give you more space around the range, capture more smoke, steam and grease, and allow for more open backsplash area.
-Even if you are unable to vent to the outside, a hood is still a preferred option both functionally and aesthetically.
+Today, most kitchens have microwaves, but they are usually used for reheating or defrosting only.
+Since kitchens are primarily for cooking (not reheating), the best option for your over-the-range space is a hood, vented to the exterior.
+A hood allows for more room around the range, features an open backsplash, and captures more smoke, steam, and grease.
+Even if you cannot vent to the outside, a hood is still a preferred space option both functionally and aesthetically.

-I recommend looking for the smallest one you can get by with, making sure it has a turntable for even heating.
+When comparing microwave options, look for the smallest one you can get by with, with a turntable for even heating.
 There are three main types of microwaves:

 - Over-the-range (more on this later)